 Get your home ready for the holidays with these tips and tricks.
 You can also use the free Christmas cleaning checklist to help you stay on track and get it all done.

 It’s time to get our homes ready for the holidays.
-A clean and organized home will help reduce the holiday stress so we can enjoy the season more.
-I think we’d all rather curl up on the sofa with some hot cocoa and watch a Christmas movie instead of looking for our Holiday gift bows or cleaning.
+A clean and organized home will help reduce holiday stress so we can enjoy the season more.
+I think we’d all rather curl up on the sofa with some hot cocoa and watch a Christmas movie instead of looking for our Christmas gift bows or cleaning.

-Get Your Home Ready for the Holidays
+Preparing Your Home for Christmas

 - Clean out the fridge and freezer– You want to be sure to have room for all of your holiday cooking and baking.

 - Clean out the pantry– While cleaning be sure to take note of supplies you need to stock up on.
 This is also a good time to donate to your local food bank.